1. Video sources support

-Object detection - all moving objects in camera view will be detected and tracked - with according events generated (Object appear/disappear, etc.).
+Object detection - all moving objects in camera view will be detected and tracked - with a corresponding events generated (Object appear/disappear, etc.).

 Motion detection - zone with Motion detection scenario will be created by default.
-According events will be generated.
+Corresponding events will be generated.

 Object counting - same as object detection but two counting lines will be created by default.

 Other - zone will be created by default.
 You can specify your own scenario.
 Read more about zones/lines here.

 Camera mounting type - for more precise analysis choose a mounting type of your camera.
 If a camera looks vertically at the floor, chose Overhead, otherwise choose Angle type.

 You can always change camera settings in future regardless of what option you've chosen.